Levels of Cover For Learner Drivers

 Cons of comprehensive cover:

-Higher premiums: Comprehensive cover is the most expensive type of car insurance policy due to its extensive coverage.
+Higher premiums: Comprehensive cover may be more expensive due to its extensive coverage.

 Not for everyone: For drivers with an older or less valuable car, comprehensive cover may not be cost-effective, as the cost may exceed the actual value of the vehicle.